 - Children – claims involving children under the age of sixteen have until their 19th birthday.

-- Criminal Injuries – if your injuries were caused deliberately (i.e. the vehicle was used as a weapon), you may have a separate right to claim under the Criminal Injuries Compensation Authority (CICA).
+- Criminal Injuries – if your injuries were caused deliberately, you have a separate right to claim under the Criminal Injuries Compensation Authority (CICA).
 The cut-off date for creating a claim through the CICA is 2 years from the incident.